maxfnk1994/TermProject/README.md

 ## Author

-This dashboard was created at the School of Science of the [St. Thomas University](http://www.stu.edu) by Max Franke in the class CIS-546 DATA VISUALIZATION
+This dashboard was created at the School of Science of the [St. Thomas University](http://www.stu.edu) by Max Franke in the class CIS-546 DATA VISUALIZATION.